 If videos engage individuals more than text, then why are there still so few videos in blog posts?
 Take a look at your blog and identify a few posts that might benefit from a video.

 Pixel Fish Digital Marketing understands what works when it comes to video marketing and video content.
-They understand that a video marketing strategy needs to be customized for each business.
+They understand that a video marketing strategy needs to be customised for each business.
 Contact Pixel Fish Digital Marketing and discover how they can help your website generate more qualified leads and drive sales.